A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Results

 \subsection{Visual Time-Series Analysis}

 Figure \ref{fig:label_comparison} shows exemplary the time-series of the sixth day of every participant's second week.

 The four bars that are visible above the accelerometer data are the labels set by the participants for every layer.
 The order is from bottom to top: \circled{1} \textit{in situ button}, \circled{2} \textit{in situ app}. \circled{3} \textit{pure self-recall}, and \circled{4} \textit{time-series recall}.
-Examples of labels that differs with regards to the applied labeling method are marked with red boxes.
+Examples of labels that differ with regard to the applied labeling method are marked with red boxes.
 The x-axis of every subplot represents roughly 8-9 hours of data.
 Most of the day was not labeled and is therefore categorized as \textit{void}.
 However, such long periods often contain shorter periods of other activities, like \textit{walking}.
 This makes it difficult to define a distinguishable \textit{void}-class, which results in false positive classifications of non-void samples.
-Figure \ref{fig:label_comparison} visually shows that each individual participant labels his or her data very subjectively.
-The long green-labeled time periods of participant \textit{74e4} represent the class \textit{desk\_work}.
+Figure \ref{fig:label_comparison} visually shows that each participant labels his or her data very subjectively.
+The long green-labeled periods of participant \textit{74e4} represent the class \textit{desk\_work}.
 The only other participant that used this label is \textit{90a4}.
-Since each of the study participants work in an office environment and thus conclusively work at a desk, we can assume that the same class is classified as \textit{void} for all other study participants.
-This intra-class and inter-participant discrepancy becomes a problem whenever a model shall be trained that is supposed to generalize across individuals.
-To reduce these side effects and focus on the experiment itself, we decided to evaluate on personalized models that take weekly data from participants into account.
+Since each of the study participants works in an office environment and thus conclusively works at a desk, we can assume that the same class is classified as \textit{void} for all other study participants.
+This intra-class and inter-participant discrepancy becomes a problem whenever a model is trained that is supposed to generalize across individuals.
+To reduce these side effects and focus on the experiment itself, we decided to evaluate personalized models that take weekly data from participants into account.